 Give me some of that beef or I'm calling my boyz

 The Johnson version of the beef sandwich starts with a jar of hot peppers known as "giardiniera".
 In the Chicago area, where I picked some up at a store, they're commonly made "hot" with sport peppers or "mild" without, along with a (varied) assortment of bell peppers, celery, carrots, cauliflower, serrano peppers, gherkins and sometimes crushed red pepper flakes and banana peppers, steeped in a brine, then packed in an oil blend.
 If your store doesn't carry them the Vienne Beef company has them where you can order online.
 They don't need refrigeration until opened.

 To make this I also needed a can of beer (why look, I have beer!
 WHAT a surprise!) and a small packet of dry Italian salad dressing mix.

 The meat was so tender, I cut it extra thick to give the sandwich a nice "bite".
 The "juice" has some heat from the peppers as well as a little sweet tang from the dressing mix and was the best part of the sandwich.
 It may be a break from tradition, but it was a recipe I'm going to make regularly, if my husband has his say.
-It made six medium sized sandwiches with a nice little slice left to cut up and put in some leftover vegetable soup.
+It made 6 sandwiches using a sub-sized Italian roll with a nice little slice left to cut up and put in some leftover vegetable soup.